smx-smx/wcpex/README.md

 # wcpex
 A tool to extract Windows Manifest files that can be found in the WinSxS folder

-This fork fixes an issue 0xC0070715 in LoadFirstResourceLanguageAgnostic.
-64 Bit version.
 Compiles in Visual Studio 2022 with cl.exe

 Compiling instructions: